1973 Lincoln by-election: Campaign

 The writ for the by-election was issued on 9 February, with polling on 1 March; two other writs for by-elections in Labour-held constituencies were moved simultaneously.
 The Labour Party pulled in a large number of senior shadow cabinet members to speak in support of John Dilks, described by The Times as "probably unequalled in any byelection".
-This included moderate social democrats in the party like Anthony Crosland and Dennis Healy, but not Roy Jenkins, who refused to go and had considered defecting from Labour himself.
+This included moderate social democrats in the party like Anthony Crosland and Denis Healey, but not Roy Jenkins, who refused to go and had considered defecting from Labour himself.
 Taverne, by contrast, organised only one meeting at which others spoke in his support, to which he invited the Bishop of Southwark Mervyn Stockwood and newspaper columnist Bernard Levin.
+Stockwood gave a particularly rousing speech, and Taverne was surprised to learn, some time later, that it had been written by Oswald Mosley (both he and Stockwell were staunchly pro-Europe), who decided not to attend the meeting as being associated with him would not be helpful to Taverne; and because he was Guinness's step-father.

 Dilks insisted that he would campaign on issues like inflation, the future of Lincoln, and the EEC, and predicted that Taverne would come third.
 Guinness' campaign was marked by his maverick public statements, and he had to be "protected" by planted questions at a public meeting.
 He was much quoted as saying that convicted murderers should be given razor blades in order that they could "do the decent thing" (i.e. die of suicide) and save the state the cost of keeping them in jail.
 Guinness came to be treated as a joke figure by the media, who nicknamed him "Old Razor Blades".

 The campaign saw extensive coverage in the press and on broadcast media.
 On 22 February, The Daily Telegraph reported the results of an opinion poll which showed Taverne had a lead of only 2% over the official Labour candidate, well within the margin of error.
 However, two opinion polls published on the day of the byelection found Taverne had a substantial lead.
 Taverne also benefited from strong support from the Lincoln Weekend Chronicle, while the Lincolnshire Echo reported neutrally and did not make an endorsement.